-The D_to_A subparameter is followed by eight arguments:
+The D_to_A subparameter is followed by eight or optionally nine arguments:

-d_port port1 port2 vlow vhigh trise tfall corner_name
+d_port port1 port2 vlow vhigh trise tfall corner_name polarity

 The d_port entry holds the name of the digital port.
 This entry is used for the reserved port names D_drive, D_enable, and D_switch.
-The port1 and port2 entries hold the SPICE, Verilog-A(MS) or VHDL-A(MS) analog input port names across which voltages are specified.
+The port1 and port2 entries hold the SPICE, IBIS-ISS, Verilog-A(MS) or VHDL-A(MS) analog input port names across which voltages are specified.
 These entries are used for the user-defined port names, together with another port name, used as a reference.